- Related Links

 To receive need-based aid, you must file the Free Application for Federal Student Aid (FAFSA).

-Need-based aid programs include Taylor Fund Grants, Taylor Endowed/Annual Scholarships, Federal Pell and SEOG grants, Federal Direct Loans, and Federal Work Study.
+Need-based aid includes funding from Taylor Fund Grants, Taylor Endowed/Annual Scholarships, Federal Pell and SEOG grants, Indiana State Grants, Federal Direct Loans, and Federal Work Study.
 All need-based amounts are subject to change based on federal regulations.

 Financial aid packages will not be awarded until admission acceptance is finalized, but a student may begin the financial aid process before that time.